-If you’re considering whether or not to use Crisp Linen, you might want to choose a warm white that’s not quite so custardy.
+Considering whether or not to use Crisp Linen?
+You may want to choose another warm white that’s not quite so custardy.
 So unless you want a very warm and peachy white, I’d suggest SW 7012 Creamy instead.

 SW 6378 Crisp Linen is a very warm white with a pale tan hue and has a definite pinkish undertone as well as yellow which means it can easily look peachy.